 Prevention-intervention in schools

-Using the highly effective Botvin LifeSkills Training (LST) as a foundation, YES counselors work on-site at local middle and high schools to reduce the risks of alcohol, tobacco, drug abuse, and violence.
+Using the highly effective Botvin LifeSkills Training (LST) as a foundation, YES counselors work on-site at local middle and high schools to reduce the risks of alcohol, tobacco, drug abuse and violence.
 Staff provide assessment and early intervention, prevention activities, referrals and ongoing support for students.
 In the Bellevue School District, Behavioral Health Support Specialists trained in treating both mental health and substance abuse issues screen, assess and refer students for treatment as necessary; provide short-term individual and group counseling; and facilitate education and prevention activities.

 Juvenile court diversion